It Started with the Teacher Walkout

 In 2022, I ran for re-election for my third term.
 Door to door campaigning returned but I had a redrawn district from the 2020 census.
 I met new neighbors and made new friends and they sent me back to the Capitol again.

+I am blessed to have the opportunity to run for a fifth term.
 Serving the people of HD34/Stillwater has been one of my proudest endeavors.
-It has been filled with both joys and sorrow, accomplishments and challenges, but it is GOOD WORK because of the support of my community.
-Here’s to continuing this good work in 2024 for a fourth term.
-We can continue working for a better Oklahoma… together.
+Here’s to continuing this good work in the 2026 legislative session.
+Let’s continue working for a better Oklahoma… together.